blog

 How to Build Your Defense Allocation

 Defense remains a thematic exposure: it should not replace a diversified portfolio but complement it.
+Alongside thematic strategies, private debt funds bring a generic unlisted diversification building block, with returns of 7 to 12% per year and regular coupons.
 For a dynamic profile, an allocation of 5 to 15% of the overall portfolio to the defense sector is consistent.
 For a balanced profile, 3 to 8% is sufficient to capture the momentum without over-concentrating sector risk.

 Geographical distribution is another key parameter.
 US stocks (Lockheed, RTX, Northrop) offer superior stability and liquidity, driven by the world's largest military budget.
 European stocks (Thales, Rheinmetall, Leonardo) benefit from the regional rearmament context with even more pronounced growth multiples.
 A 50/50 mix between the two regions allows capturing both dynamics.